developerSakshi365/developerSakshi365/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 Final-year BSc IT student with hands-on experience **Java, Python, JavaScript, React, Node.js, and databases**
+- 🎓 Final-year BSc IT student with hands-on experience **Java, Python, JavaScript, React, Node.js, and databases.**
-- 💻 Passionate about building practical web applications and exploring full-stack development through personal and academic projects
+- 💻 Passionate about building practical web applications and exploring full-stack development through personal and academic projects.
-- 🚀 Actively seeking internship and project-based opportunities to apply my skills in real-world environments and contribute to impactful solutions
+- 🚀 Actively seeking internship and project-based opportunities to apply my skills in real-world environments and contribute to impactful solutions.
-- ⚡ Fun fact: **I love experimenting with new technologies and improving my problem-solving skills**
+- ⚡ Fun fact: **I love experimenting with new technologies and improving my problem-solving skills.**

 ---